Neighbour Sum Patterns : Chessboards to Toroidal Worlds: The Neumann Neighborhood .

 Are there non-trivial boards with \textit{Nns} property?

-\subsection{On Existence}
+\subsection{On Existence.}

-\begin{prp} The set of all $m\times n$ chessboards with the Neumann-neighbour-sum property is in $\ker(T_{m, n}^+)$, where \end{prp} \begin{proof} Let $G_{m, n}^+$ be the graph corresponding to an $m\times n$ chessboard with the Neumann neighbourhood structure.
+\begin{prp} The set of all $m\times n$ chessboards with the Neumann-neighbor-sum property is precisely $\ker(T_{m, n}^+)$, where \end{prp} \begin{proof} Let $G_{m, n}^+$ be the graph corresponding to an $m\times n$ chessboard with the Neumann neighborhood structure.
 We claim that its adjacency matrix is Indeed, in the graph corresponding to the adjacency matrix $B_m\otimes \mathbb{I}_n$, each square is connected to itself and the squares above and below it.
 Similarly, in the graph corresponding to $\mathbb{I}_m\otimes B_n$, each square is connected to itself and the squares to its left and right.
-Adding these two graphs gives $G_{m, n}^+$ except with two self loops for each square, which we remove by subtracting $2\mathbb{I}_{mn}$ to retrieve the above expression for $A_{m, n}^+$. \end{proof}
+Adding these two graphs gives $G_{m, n}^+$ except with two self-loops for each square, which we remove by subtracting $2\mathbb{I}_{mn}$ to retrieve the above expression for $A_{m, n}^+$. \end{proof}